Safety Harbor Montessori Academy Re-Entry Plan| Phase II

 Parents need to be able to answer no to each of these questions in order for the student to join the class or camp.

 All SHMA Employees must answer these screening questions and get a temperature check before entering the building.

 Personal Protective Equipment

 We share this information because first and foremost, we want our community members to stay safe and healthy.
 If there is any chance that wearing such a mask will keep even one of our loved ones from becoming seriously ill, we want to do all we can to increase our odds of staying healthy.
-Also, we desperately want to keep all of our classrooms open.
+Also, we desperately want to keep all of our school and camp open.

 While inside, staff members will wear masks when around others.

-We strongly suggest that students in primary who are three years old and older, wear cloth masks as well.
+We strongly suggest that students in primary or the junior varsity camp who are three years old and older, wear cloth masks as well.